arnupretorius/noisyNNGPs_2019/README.md

 # Code: On the expected behaviour of noise regularised neural networks as Gaussian processes.

 This repository provides the code to reproduce the results in the paper: "On the expected behaviour of noise regularised neural networks as Gaussian processes."
-(ICML 2018)

 ## Basic requirements to plot Figures 1, 3 and 4